ciCciC/Aphasia-portfolio/README.md

 - notebook
   - [phoneme boundary MLP classifier diagnostics](/notebooks_data/phoneme_boundary_scikit_MLP_diagnos/phoneme_boundary_scikit_MLP_diagnos.md)

-<p>Bij dit onderdeel ga ik verder met het gekozen model MLP.
-Hier ga ik kijken met welke problemen het model kampt, bijv.
-High Bias of High Variance.
-Voor verdere info staat hierboven de link naar de notebook "phoneme boundary MLP classifier diagnostics".</p>
+<p>In this section we continue with the chosen model MLP.
+Here we look at the problems the model faces, eg High Bias or High Variance.
+For further information is above the link to the notebook "phoneme boundary MLP classifier diagnostics".</p>

-<p>In de plot van iterations kunnen we zien dat we kampen met HIGH VARIANCE (Overfitting).
-Dus het model is te complex.</p>
+<p>In the plot of iterations we can see that we are dealing with HIGH VARIANCE (Overfitting).
+So the model is too complex.</p>
 <img src="/notebooks_data/phoneme_boundary_scikit_MLP_diagnos/iterations1.png" width="500" height="200"/>

-<p>Een ingezoomde plot op het leerproces</p>
+<p>A zoomed-in plot on the learning process</p>
 <img src="/notebooks_data/phoneme_boundary_scikit_MLP_diagnos/iterations2.png" width="500" height="200"/>

-<h3>Oplossing</h3>
+<h3>Solution</h3>
-<p>Als oplossing ga ik gebruik maken van <b>Regularization</b>.</p>
+<p>As a solution we will use <b> Regularization </b>.</p>

 - Regularization
-<p>Door lambda waardes regularization eerst te plotten kunnen we zien welke waarde de beste resultaat geeft.</p>
+<p>By first plotting lambda values regularization we can see which value gives the best result.</p>
 <p>Regularization values: [0, 1e-05, 0.001, 0.01, 0.02, 0.04, 0.08, 0.16, 0.32, 0.64, 1.28, 2.56, 5.12, 10.24]</p>
 <img src="/notebooks_data/phoneme_boundary_scikit_MLP_diagnos/regularization.png" width="550" height="350"/>
-<p>Hierboven zien we bij lage lambda waarde HiGH VARIANCE en bij hoge lambda waarde HIGH BIAS.
-De lambda waardes: (0.64, 1.28, 2.56) geven betere generalization.</p>
+<p>Above we see at a low lambda value HiGH VARIANCE and at a high lambda value HIGH BIAS.
+The lambda values: (0.64, 1.28, 2.56) give better generalization.</p>

-<p>Na regularization heb ik de beste waarde gekozen om overfitting en underfitting verminderen.</p>
+<p>After regularization, the best value was chosen to reduce overfitting and underfitting.</p>

-<p>Hieronder de plot van het finale model met de geselecteerde lambda waarde.</p>
+<p>Below the plot of the final model with the selected lambda value.</p>
 <img src="/notebooks_data/phoneme_boundary_scikit_MLP_diagnos/finalmodel.png" width="550" height="350"/>
-<p>In deze plot kunnen we zien dat het model niet overfit of underfit maar generalized is.</p>
+<p>In this plot we can see that the model is not overfit or underfit but generalized.</p>

 <br />
 <h2>Extra</h2>

-<h3>Dataset genereren voor Jeroen en Erik</h3>
+<h3>Generating a dataset for my colleagues</h3>

 - notebook
   - [transformer mfcc, word, wordtranscription en fonemen](/extra/transformer_audio_word_to_mfcc.md)
   - [transformer word, klanken en fonemen](/extra/transforming_corpus_data.md)

-<p>- Dataset MFCC en woord waarvan alleen de woorden die beginnen met "st".</p>
+<p>- Dataset MFCC and word of which only the words starting with "st".</p>
 <img src="/extra/stwordlist.png" width="600" height="350"/>
-<p>- Dataset MFCC en woord.</p>
+<p>- Dataset MFCC and word.</p>
 <img src="/extra/wordlist.png" width="600" height="350"/>
-<p>- Dataset MFCC, woord met klanken en fonemen code lijst.</p>
+<p>- Dataset MFCC, word with sounds and phonemes code list.</p>
 <img src="/extra/fondecoder.png" width="650" height="350"/>

-<h3>Script als onderdeel genereren dataset voor Jeroen en Erik</h3>
+<h3>Script as part generate dataset for my colleagues</h3>
-<p>- Script fonemen code decoder methode <- (Methode decodeert phonemen naar woord en creert phonemen lijst.)</p>
+<p>- Script phonemes code decoder method <- (Method decodes phonemes to word and creates phonemes list.)</p>
-<p>- Script woorden scraper methode</p>
+<p>- Script words scraper method</p>